We welcome and serve all students

 General Education with Supports (TK-12)

-General Education-based services are available at every TK-12 school.
-This service offers the necessary accommodations, modifications and supplementary aids and supports designated in a student’s IEP.
-Students are assigned to the general education classroom for the majority of the school day.
+Every TK-12 school offers the necessary accommodations, modifications, supplementary aids, and/or supports designated in a student’s IEP.
+Students are assigned to a General Education classroom for the majority of the school day.
+They are assigned a Special Education case manager and receive accommodations and modifications as designated by their IEP.

 Related Services (TK-12)